The True Believer: Part 4. Beginning and End

 Hoffer identifies three main personality types as the leaders of mass movements, "men of words", "fanatics", and "practical men of action".
 No person falls exclusively into one category, and their predominant quality may shift over time.

 Mass movements begin with "men of words" or "fault-finding intellectuals" such as clergy, journalists, academics, and students who condemn the established social order (such as Trotsky, Mohammed, and Lenin).
 The men of words feel unjustly excluded from or mocked and oppressed by the existing powers in society, and they relentlessly criticize or denigrate present institutions.
 Invariably speaking out in the name of disadvantaged commoners, the man of words is actually motivated by a deep personal grievance.
 The man of words relentlessly attempts to "discredit the prevailing creeds" and creates a "hunger for faith" which is then fed by "doctrines and slogans of the new faith".
 A cadre of devotees gradually develops around the man of words, leading to the next stage in a mass movement.

 Eventually, the fanatic takes over leadership of the mass movement from the man of words.
 While the "creative man of words" finds satisfaction in his literature, philosophy or art, the "noncreative man of words" feels unrecognized or stifled and thus veers into an extremism against the social order.
 Though the man of words and the fanatic share a discontent with the world, the fanatic is distinguished by his viciousness and urge to destroy.
 The fanatic feels fulfilled only in a perpetual struggle for power and change.
-Examples include Jean-Paul Marat, Maximilien de Robespierre, Benito Mussolini, and Adolf Hitler.
+Examples in the realm of politics include Jean-Paul Marat, Maximilien de Robespierre, Benito Mussolini, and Adolf Hitler.
+Religious examples include early Islam: "Islam imposed its faith by force, yet the coerced Muslims displayed a devotion to the new faith more ardent than that of the first Arabs engaged in the movement.
+According to Renan, Islam obtained from its coerced converts "a faith ever tending to grow stronger."